john-z-yang/kafka-encabulator/README.md

 Usage: main.py [OPTIONS]

 Options:
   --path PATH                     File path of the JSON schema.
-(Mutually exclusive
+(Mutually
-                          with --schema)
+                                  exclusive with --schema)
   --schema TEXT                   JSON schema.
+(Mutually exclusive with
+                                  --path)
-(Mutually exclusive with --path) --count INTEGER         Number of JSON objects to produce.
+  --count INTEGER                 Number of JSON objects to produce.
-  --seed INTEGER          Seed for the PRNG.  [default: 0] --kafka <TEXT TEXT>...
+  --seed TEXT                     Seed for the PRNG.
+  --arr-len <INTEGER INTEGER>...
+Min and max number of elements for the
+                                  arrays.  [default: 0, 32]
+  --int <INTEGER INTEGER>...
+Min and max values for integers.  [default:
+                                  0, 65536]
+  --float <FLOAT FLOAT>...
+Min and max values for floating points.
+                                  [default: 0, 65536]
+  --str-len <INTEGER INTEGER>...
+Min and max length for strings.  [default:
+                                  2, 16]
+  --kafka <TEXT TEXT>...
 Kafka server and topic.
   --help                          Show this message and exit.
 ```

 Top-level Makefile synopsis